-If you do need insurance for longer than 10 years, however, try to lock in your term for as long as you possibly can, so you can avoid trying to get a new policy in your 60’s or 70’s, as we discussed above.
+If you do need insurance for longer than 10 years, try to lock in your term for as long as you possibly can.
+This way, you can avoid trying to get a new policy in your 60’s or 70’s, as we discussed above.

 Here are your other policy options and savings tips:

 Term, Whole Life & Universal Life Insurance at Age 50

 1. Guaranteed Level Term – 10, 15, 20 or 30 Years